Reassessing the SIGW Interpretation of PTA Signal: The Role of Third-Order Gravitational Waves and Implications for the PBH Overproduction: Theoretical perspective of SIGWs

 \subsection{SIGW energy-density fraction spectrum}

 Let us introduce one of the most important observables.
-Incorporating both the second- and third-order tensor perturbations, the energy-density fraction spectrum during the epoch of radiation domination is given as~\cite{Wang:2023sij}\footnote{This formula is not the same as that of Ref.~\cite{Wang:2023sij}, as there are typos in the latter.}
+Incorporating both the second- and third-order tensor perturbations, the energy-density fraction spectrum during the epoch of radiation domination is given as~\cite{Wang:2023sij}\footnote{This formula is not the same as that of Ref.~\cite{Wang:2023sij}, as there are typos in the latter.
+In Ref.~\cite{Wang:2023sij}, extra factors of $A_{\zeta}$ in $\Omega_{\mathrm{GW}}$ should be removed, since they are already included in $\mathcal{P}_{h}^{(2)}$ and $\mathcal{P}_{h}^{(3)}$.}

 where $\mathcal{P}_{h}^{(2)}$ and $\mathcal{P}_{h}^{(3)}$, respectively, are given by Eq.~(\ref{eq:Ph1}) and Eq.~(\ref{eq:Ph2}).
 As the observable, the present-day energy-density fraction spectrum of \acp{SIGW} is given by \cite{Wang:2019kaf}